bmartinowich/DSI-DC-2-stage/curriculum/Week-06/6.01 Intro to CARTS/readme.md

 <a name="opening"></a>
 ## Opening

-Last week we learned many new things.
+Last week we, we started getting into some of the meat of data science.
+This week, we're going to learn about tree and ensemble methods, and it all starts with it's most basic algorithm - the decision tree - otherwise known as the classification and regression tre.

-This week we will learn about decision trees and ensemble methods.
 These are very powerful machine learning tools that allow us to solve complex problems in a very performant way.
 Also, they are easy to visualize and communicate, making them extremely powerful in a context where other (non-technical) stakeholders are involved.

 <a name="introduction"></a>
 ## Intro to Decision Trees